 Still, the main selling point of Orchard Hotel is its price.
 At around $120 a night (even cheaper if you book the smaller Grand Deluxe room), it’s one of the cheapest hotels in the Orchard area.
 The only hotel that comes close to its price is the Hilton, which is starting to show its age.
 If you want to do a shopping staycation in Orchard, Orchard Hotel is a good value proposition.
 In fact, I’m curious to try out their suites, which I understand are filled with oriental flavour.
 If I do, I’ll be sure to do another article on it!

 Those interested in booking a stay at Orchard Hotel can do so on the Traveloka app.
 Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book the hotel.